DevDuckling/pricing-cards/README.md

 # pricing-cards
-This web app will show pricing cards using CSS
+This web app will show responsive pricing cards using CSS